 The CIP is developed based on the District’s Water Facilities Master Plan incorporating historical data, growth, developers’ input, SANDAG projections, and long-term economic outlook.

-District staff developed the Master Plan using several major assumptions and design criteria including:
+The Water Facilities Master Plan was built using several major assumptions and design criteria as follows:

 - Utilizing historical water demands for each land use type in the District to calculate future demands.